firesal/task-mgr/README.md

-# to-do-list
+# task-mgr
-A minimal todolist application using Flask, React, Javascript and mongodb.
+A minimal taskm manager application using Flask, React, Javascript and mongodb.